 The Committee may provide its interpretation of the content of human rights provisions on thematic issues, either by issuing general comments, other individual documents or including them in HRC sessional reports.

 The Committee may consider individual communications (including complaints) relating to States Parties to the first Optional Protocol to the International Covenant on Civil and Political Rights.
 Documents submitted to and prepared by the Committee may be kept confidential to protect the individual submitting the complaint.
 The consideration of the documents becomes part of the case law of the Committee.In addition, the Committee has jurisdiction to consider certain complaints made by a State party that another State party is not abiding by the obligations assumed under the Covenant.

-Canada submitted its Sixth periodic report, for the period January 2005 to December 2009, to the Committee in October 2013.
-As of March 2015, the Committee has not responded to this report.
+Canada submitted its sixth periodic report, for the period January 2005 to December 2009, to the Committee in October 2013.

-The Committee identified several areas on concern, including:
+The Committee identified several areas of concern, including:

 - allegations of human rights abuses by Canadian companies operating abroad, in particular mining corporations, the inaccessibility to remedies by victims of such violations and the absence of an effective independent mechanism with powers to investigate complaints;

 - persisting inequalities between women and men, particularly with respect to pay gaps and the underrepresentation of women in leadership positions in the public and private sectors and the failure to enforce or ensure employment equality in the private sector across the country;